 Pumpkin is also rich in vitamins C and E, folate, calcium, iron, magnesium, potassium, protein, and fiber.

-These simple whole food ingredients plus some warming spice action and a homemade coconut, vanilla, and maple whipped cream is the best way to take advantage of pumpkin season.
-Happy Thanksgiving!
+These simple whole food ingredients unite with some warming spice action and a homemade coconut, vanilla, and maple whipped cream for the best way to take advantage of pumpkin season.

 - Cook Time